GeekZori/R/README.md

-# Tableau
+# R
-Tableau - Handling Millions of rows of data with efficiency!
+R - statistical computing and graphical presentation to analyze and visualize data!